nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+## About GoonBook
-GoonBook Level 3 (AB3) is a **desktop app for managing students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+GoonBook is a **desktop app for educators that manage a large number of students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+You can organise your students effectively with relevant student details and grouping function.
+You can also find your students conveniently using their names or groups.
+If you are a fast-typer, GoonBook can allow you to keep track of your students faster than any traditional GUI apps, without ever having to touch your mouse.

 - Table of Contents
   {:toc}